|

 78. tolerance

-willingness to recognize and respect the beliefs or practices of others
+willingness to respect the beliefs or practices of others

 79. torture